Submitting Project Reports in a Timely Manner

 The University of Montana’s most recent audit by the Legislative Audit Division included an audit finding concerning Principal Investigators (PIs) submitting late technical reports.
-As you know, the PI is responsible for preparing and submitting all sponsor-required technical reports, including progress reports and the final report, according to the schedule outlined in the award.
+As you know, the PI is responsible for preparing and submitting all sponsor-required technical reports, including progress / project reports and the final report, according to the schedule outlined in the award.
 Sponsoring agencies receive and review our audit reports and can question our ability to complete projects based on the failure of some individuals to complete their reports on time.

 Among the actions sponsors can take when annual and/or final reports are not received by the deadline are the following:

 1. The loss of expanded authorities on current and future awards

 Expanded authorities allow ORSP staff to approve some changes such as budget revisions and no-cost time extensions.
 Without expanded authorities, all such requests would require sponsor prior approval in writing, which could significantly delay work on the project.

 2. Delays in the University receiving payments or sponsor refusal to pay outstanding invoices.

 Most awards are paid on a cost-reimbursement basis.
 This means the University advances money to the project and then invoices the sponsor for payment.
 Until payment is received, the University carries the debt for costs already incurred.
 Failure to receive required technical reports is frequently the reason given by sponsors for not paying invoices in a timely fashion.
 Any costs disallowed by the sponsor due to the PI’s failure to submit required reports according to the sponsor’s schedule will be the responsibility of the PI’s unit head (dean or center director).